The README file

 You should have received a copy of the GNU General Public License along with

 this copy of GCIDE; see the file COPYING.
-If not, see
+If not, write to the Free

 * STRUCTURE OF THE DICTIONARY